shirakoslurper/arbisui/README.md

     - Provides an API for interactinf with the Cetus markets.
     - Supports calculation (`cetus_pool` underlies it).
     - Supports fetching information from the chain and building our client side representations of on-chain market.
-    - Supports applying deltas to our client-side representations of on-chain markets.
-We aren't using this at the moment.
+    - The versions of these that support applying deltas to our client-side representations of on-chain markets exists in the `librarian` folder.
     - Contains the bindings I wrote to construct function calls.
 - `market_graph.rs`
     - Supports building the grpah of markets given the markets.